School Programs at the Constitutional Centre of Western Australia

 See additional resources.

-Through the completion of interactive activities and group discussion, students learn about the roles and responsibilities of political parties and independent members within Australia’s federal parliament.
-This includes an examination of how government is formed, what happens in the case of a hung parliament, and an introduction to the concept of political spectrums.
+A 60-minute excursion - through the completion of interactive activities and group discussion, students learn about the roles and responsibilities of political parties and independent members within Australia’s federal parliament.
+This includes an examination of how government is formed, what happens in the case of a hung parliament, and an introduction to the influences on voter decision making.
 (ACHCK075)

 Online Access